nikolayg/nikgrozev-website/_posts/blog/2017-05-10-mongo-query-to-CSV-download-expressjs.md

 To keep things simple, I used the
 [Standard MongoDB driver](https://mongodb.github.io/node-mongodb-native/).
-Our ultimate goal is to stream documents from a query to a CSV formatter, which then streams the output to the HTTP response.
+My ultimate goal was to stream documents from a query to a CSV formatter, which can then stream the output to the HTTP response.
 As a first step we need to acquire a dabatase `cursor`.
-Assuming the Mongo DB driver instance is called `mongodb` our should be similar to this:
+Assuming the Mongo DB driver instance is called `mongodb` our code should be similar to this:

 ```javascript
 // Your collection name